Frank E. Loy: Nonprofit work

-From 1981-95, Loy was president of the German Marshall Fund of the United States, an American institution whose original capital was a gift from the German government as memorial to the Marshall Plan.
+From 1981 to 1995, Loy was president of the German Marshall Fund of the United States, an American institution whose original capital was a gift from the German government as memorial to the Marshall Plan.
 It concentrated exclusively on issues affecting both Europe and the U.S., particularly in the fields of economics, politics and the environment.

 Following the fall of the Berlin Wall, GMF concentrated the bulk of its resources on promoting democratic institutions (such as an independent press, a functioning legislature, effective political parties, an independent judiciary, a civil society of non-governmental institutions, etc.) in former Soviet-bloc Eastern European countries.

 He served in 1994 as Chair of the Conference of Parties of the Convention on International Trade in Endangered Species (CITIES), in which over 1,000 delegates from more than 120 countries and over 500 observers participated.
 In 1996, Loy was a Visiting Lecturer at the Yale Law School, teaching a course in international environmental law and policy.

 Loy has chaired numerous boards of directors of non-profit organizations, particularly in the field of environment, climate change and family planning.
 These boards include Population Services International (PSI), ecoAmerica, Round Table on Environmental Medicine and Health of the National Academy of Medicine, Environmental Defense Fund, Resources For The Future, and The Washington Ballet.

 His prior boards also include The Foundation for A Civil Society (chair), which promoted democratic development in Central and Eastern Europe; the Budapest-based Regional Environmental Center for Central and Eastern Europe, to which he was appointed in 1990 by President George H. W. Bush, the League of Conservation Voters, and the Foundation for a Civil Society, which has conducted programs promoting democratic institutions in Central and Eastern Europe, particularly Czechia and Slovakia.
 Loy was a founding board member of the Climate Speakers Network, which was subsequently absorbed into the Climate Reality Project.